MECHANICAL ENGINEERING (MEGN)

 MEGN551.
 ADVANCED FLUID MECHANICS.
 3.0 Semester Hrs.

-(I) This first year graduate course covers the fundamentals of incompressible fluid mechanics with a focus on differential analysis and building a strong foundation in the prerequisite concepts required for subsequent study of computational fluid dynamics and turbulence.
-The course is roughly divided into four parts covering (i) the governing equations of fluid mechanics, (ii) Stokes flows and ideal-fluid flows, (iii) boundary layer flows, and (iv) hydrodynamic stability and transition to turbulence.
-3 hours lecture; 3 semester hours.
+This is a first-year graduate course that covers the fundamentals of incompressible fluid mechanics with a focus on differential analysis and building a foundation in the required concepts for subsequent study of computational fluid dynamics, turbulence, and compressible flow.
+We also explore the underlying mathematics of fluid mechanics and demonstrate how advanced mathematical tools can elucidate the real-world physics governing fluid flows.
+The course is divided into four parts covering (i) the governing equations of fluid mechanics, (ii) Stokes flows, (iii) ideal flows, and (iv) boundary layer flows.

 View Course Learning Outcomes